ahurlbatt/homeserver/README.md

 1. If on Windows, install WLS2 and do everything in there
 2. [Follow the online guide for Ubuntu](https://docs.ansible.com/ansible/latest/installation_guide/installation_distros.html)
     - For Ubuntu, after an `apt update` just use `apt install ansible`
-3. Add the IP/hostname of the target machine to `/etc/ansible/hosts`
-    - It needs to be under a group like `[myserver]`
-4. Ensure SSH access (by e.g. copying the public key)
+3. Ensure SSH access (by e.g. copying the public key)
+4. Check the IP/hostname of the target machine in inventory.yaml
-5. Check the connection with `ansible all -m ping`
+5. Check the connection with `ansible all -i inventory.yaml -m ping`

 ## Setting up debian